Meet the Samoyed

 At 4 to 6 months dogs generally go through an awkward stage.
 Legs and ears are out of proportion in length, the coat is suddenly too short for the overlong body.
 The movement can be out of whack and you may wonder if all of these extremes will ever balance together again.
 If he was a picture of balance and beauty at eight weeks, his sire and dam are fine specimens, well line-bred specimens, this puppy has a very good chance of being another Prince Charming.
 Time to maturity depends on his family line and size.
 This can vary widely.
 Some family lines mature as early as 12 months and some as late as 4 years.

-A good breeding is an ethical breeding--not breeding a bitch before 2 years, and never on two consecutive heats.
+A good breeding is an ethical breeding--not breeding a bitch before 2 years.
 The studs are used only on quality bitches for the purpose of bettering the quality of the breed.
 The pedigrees of bitches and studs are studied carefully long before the breeding takes place.
 The bitch is conditioned for this mating.
 A reliable breeder does not just drop in with their bitch in heat to a stud owner.
 The stud owner would not accept such a breeding.
 Quality breeding is not a happening!
 Both should be x-rayed and proven free of hip dysplasia and have clear healthy eyes.
 More bitches should be refused for breeding than accepted, with many referred to another stud who will compliment her more.
 The reliable breeder does not feel their stud is the answer to every bitch owner's prayer.

 The reliable breeder loves the Samoyed and his concern is in the breed, not in making money.
 His expenses usually exceed twice the income.
 His reward is pride in the quality he produces.
 Each breeding is well planned for a litter that will become a fine representation of the breed, whether sold as a pet or to show.
 His concern is proper placement of his puppies; prospective buyers are screened for their reason in choosing the Samoyed, if they can and will give it the proper care, attention and accept its bad habits, the shedding problems, etc. He is not a pusher of puppy sales, the buyer must want this puppy very much.
 He would not resort to hauling young puppies to dog shows for sale reasons.
 He spends much time with his puppies, building character and security in relationship to humans.
 He will be honest, explaining the demands, care and handling of the breed to keep it presentable as a pet or show dog---a fine example of the breed.
 He will furnish breed information to you or help you to get it.
 You will hear from this breeder periodically.
 His dogs receive the best of care whether sold as a pet or show dog.
 Dewclaws are removed at three days.
 Cleanliness and health go together and are this breederís concern.